baraja-core/structured-api/README.md

 For processing complex data structures, it may be useful to obtain the data in its original raw form.

-The library reserves the key variable `array $ data`, which always contains the original input values from the user, regardless of validation.
+The library reserves the key variable `array $data`, which always contains the original input values from the user, regardless of validation.

 For example: